oklas/react-app-alias/README.md

 Current `create-react-app` and `react-scripts` **v4.0** has a bug which is fixed here:
 [create-react-app #9921](https://github.com/facebook/create-react-app/pull/9921) - but
-it does released yet.
-Use previous version of create-react-app/react-scripts or wait for new release or check commit referenced in #9 to learn how make it worked using patch-package.
+it hasn't been released yet.
+Use the previous version of create-react-app/react-scripts or wait for the new release or check commit referenced in #9 to learn how to make it work using patch-package.

-Place for alias foldes is recommended near to **src**.
+A place for alias folders is recommended near to **src**.
-Alias folders outside of the root of project is not recommended.
+Alias folders outside of the root of the project are not recommended.

-There two approach to configure: `simple` - only with js projects.
+There are two approaches to configure: `simple` - only with js projects.
-Another is `with ts/js config` - for both js and typescript projects.
+Another way is `with ts/js config` - for both js and typescript projects.

-The simple way is just configure `create-app-rewired` (see below or its docs) and create **config-overrides.js** like this:
+The simple way is to configure `create-app-rewired` (see below or its docs) and create **config-overrides.js** like this:

 ```js